viyer28/autocomplete/README.md

   4. Press tab to complete word + list of options below
   5. Press right key to complete word + list of options below

-The functions we are testing:
+The functions we are testing will have a function name, for loop, and if else statement:
-  1. def function1():
+  1. Write a function called function1 that, for 0 through 9, prints out "even" if it's even and "odd" if it's odd. def function1(): for i in range(0, 10): if i % 2 == 0:
+			      print("even")
+		      else:
+			      print("odd")

   2. def function2():

   3. def function3():